 Poole produces Reason’s monthly e-newsletter, Surface Transportation Innovations, and writes a monthly column on transportation policy for Public Works Financing.

-PWF Spain Editor Dominick Curcio came to Madrid for McGraw Hill World News in the 1960s and became Business Week’s chief correspondent with responsibility for the Iberian Peninsula and North Africa.
+PWF International Editor Dominick Curcio came to Madrid for McGraw Hill World News in the 1960s and became Business Week’s chief correspondent with responsibility for the Iberian Peninsula and North Africa.
 From Tripoli, he covered the rise to power of Col. Qaddafi and its repercussions on world oil markets.
 Subsequently, he covered events leading to democratic governments in Portugal and Spain and the impact on their economies.
 He was elected president of the International Press Club in Madrid in 1975.

 Curcio then became communications director in the Iberian peninsula of the United Nations Information Service.
 In 1984, he joined Spanish bank Banco de Vizcaya as Institutional Relations director and spokesman until its merger with Banco Bilbao.
 He then joined Spain’s leading contractor, Dragados, in 1996, as deputy head of the Information Department.